How do Medications Become Available in Ontario?

 - They are on the Facilitated Access List of HIV/AIDS medications.

-- They have been approved for coverage through the ministry’s Exceptional Access Program.
+- They have been approved for coverage through the Ministry of Health's Exceptional Access Program.

 What Costs Will I Pay?